OSAS/rh-events/2013/LinuxConNA.md

 ### Time: September 18, 2013 14:00 EST

-George R. R. Martin’s “A Song of Ice and Fire” series, and the HBO television series, make for great entertainment — if a little bloody and short on happy endings.
+George R. R. Martin’s “A Song of Ice and Fire” series, and the HBO television series, makes for great entertainment — if a little bloody and short on happy endings.
 Though the “Game of Thrones” characters inhabit a universe that hasn’t even seen gunpowder yet, a lot of the lessons learned in GoT also apply to building, deploying, and maintaining an